December 13, 2021

 - The Economic Impact Disaster Loan (EIDL) program

-According to U.S. Attorney Kurt R. Erskine, “It is unconscionable that he and his wife stole from government programs designed to support small businesses and their employees struggling as result of COVD-19 pandemic.”
+According to U.S. Attorney Kurt R. Erskine, “It is unconscionable that he and his wife stole from government programs designed to support small businesses and their employees struggling as a result of the COVID-19 pandemic.”

 Clearly, the authorities involved see this type of crime as a major affront to justice, and they are working hard to prosecute these cases aggressively.